Course Code: ip9

 Lesson 1 explores the basic features of Microsoft PowerPoint 2019.
 You'll explore the Ribbon and learn how to start the PowerPoint program and plan a presentation.
 And you'll practice working with different views, task panes, tabs, and templates.

 Now that you know the basics of PowerPoint, it's time to create a presentation from scratch.
-We'll start by choosing a theme for a presentation and create slides with a variety of slide layouts.
-You'll explore the Live Preview feature, and we'll discuss how to save a file for future use.
+You'll start by choosing a theme for a presentation and create slides with a variety of slide layouts.
+You'll explore the Live Preview feature and learn how to save a file for future use.
 You'll also create and edit slides in Slide pane and Outline view.
-Finally, we'll explore ways to play a slide show.
+Finally, you'll explore ways to play a slide show.

 Including tables in your presentation lets you present a lot of information in a compact space.
 In this lesson you'll add, revise and format tables.
 You'll also explore multiple ways to open a presentation.
 Then, you'll learn how to preserve different versions of your work by saving with new file names.

 Lesson 4 covers two topics: proofreading and printing.
 You'll explore the Spelling, AutoCorrect, Thesaurus and Smart Lookup feature.
 You'll learn to print your presentation as slides, an outline, handouts and notes pages.
 This versatility really helps you connect with audience members!

 This lesson switches gears and works with images instead of text.
 You'll learn how to embellish your slides with media images, including online pictures, Icons, 3D models and photographs.
 You'll also learn how to download an image from a website and insert the image on a slide.